vtestagrossa/rock-paper-scissors/readme.md

 Just a simple browser-based Rock, Paper, Scissors game against a computer opponent.
 Follow the alerts and play all 5 rounds.
+You can see it in action at vtestagrossa.github.io/rock-paper-scissors/